 Creating a master list is the first step to combating symptoms of ADHD, says master organizer Judith Kolberg.
 Use this time-management system to turn your stagnant to-do list into a daily action plan.

-People with attention deficit hyperactivity disorder (ADHD) experience time and time management differently than people without ADHD.
+People with attention deficit hyperactivity disorder (ADHD or ADD) experience time and time management differently than people without ADHD.

 Rather than a series of discrete moments following one another in predictable fashion, people with ADHD sense time as one long NOW.
 That’s great when it comes to solving problems and handling crises — and it certainly makes the day go faster.
 But the ADHD way of experiencing and managing time complicates things if you’re trying to complete the items on your to-do list.